tetratelabs/func-e/internal/cmd/testdata/getenvoy.md

 ## run

-Run Envoy and collect process state on exit
+Run Envoy as <version> with <args> as arguments, collecting process state on termination

-## list
+## versions

-List available Envoy builds
+List available Envoy versions

-## fetch
+## install

-Download a build of Envoy
+Download and install a <version> of Envoy